Credit scores part 1: tips for improving your credit score

-If you have a bad credit history, it’s important to know that although it might be difficult to get a mortgage, it certainly isn’t impossible, and we’re here to help you get mortgage approved!
+If you have a bad credit history, it’s important to know that although it might be difficult to get a mortgage, it certainly isn’t impossible, and we’re here to help you get mortgage ready.

 A bad credit mortgage works just like any other mortgage.
 The only difference is that not as many lenders are willing to offer a mortgage to someone with bad credit, as they’re seen as a riskier customer.
 And those that do, tend to charge more.

-A mortgage adviser will have access to more specialist lenders and deals that aren’t available on the high street.
-And they’ll often save you time, stress, heartache – and money.
+Your best bet to get mortgage approved is to contact an experienced mortgage adviser, as they will have access to more specialist lenders and deals that aren’t available on the high street.
+And they’ll often save you time, stress and money.

 There are two main things you need to be prepared for: